aws-samples/serverless-patterns/cdk-codepipeline-cross-account-deployment/README.md

     ```
 2. Change directory to the pattern directory:
     ```bash
-    cd cdk-crossaccount-deployment
+    cd cdk-codepipeline-cross-account-deployment
     ```
-3. Use CDK to bootstrap environments (note that the trust flag will need to be included on all environments you wish to deploy to):
+3. Use CDK to bootstrap environments (Please note that the modern bootstrap template effectively grants the permissions implied by the --cloudformation-execution-policies to any AWS account in the --trust list.
+By default, this extends permissions to read and write to any resource in the bootstrapped account.
+Make sure to configure the bootstrapping stack with policies and trusted accounts that you are comfortable with.):
     ```bash
     cdk bootstrap aws://ACCOUNT-NUMBER-1/REGION-1
     ```